SkyKim1016/-ReactNative-NayaClientApp/README.md

 Download this program source

-1. If there is node_module folder in this program source then delete it folder which is node_module, that reason is make sure clean node moudle, because in package.json, there is described to npm exptension module names
+1. If there is node_module folder in this program source then delete it folder which is node_module, that reason is make sure clean node moudle status, because in package.json, there is described to npm exptension module names

 2. And then runs this command : sudo npm install